dnmfarrell/jp/README.md

 Use jp as a library
 -------------------
 jp is a [modulino](https://blog.dnmfarrell.com/post/modulinos-in-bash/).
-All of its functions and global variables are namespaced under `jp.` or `JP_`.
+All of its functions and global variables are namespaced under `jp_` or `JP_`.
 If jp is sourced, it will not execute the main function, and it can be used as a library by other scripts.

 Install
 -------